Human rights in Islamic State-controlled territory: Sexual violence and slavery

-The sexual violence which was perpetrated by ISIL included ISIL's use of rape as a weapon of war; instituting forced marriages to its fighters; and trading women and girls as sex slaves.
+The sexual violence which was perpetrated by IS included its use of rape as a weapon of war; instituting forced marriages to its fighters; and trading women and girls as sex slaves.

-There are many reports of sexual abuse and enslavement in ISIL-controlled areas of women and girls, predominantly from the minority Christian and Yazidi communities.
-Fighters are told that they are free to have sex with or rape non-Muslim captive women.
-Haleh Esfandiari from the Woodrow Wilson International Center for Scholars has highlighted the abuse of local women by ISIL militants after they have captured an area.
+There are many reports of sexual abuse and enslavement in IS-controlled areas of women and girls, predominantly from the minority Christian and Yazidi communities.
+Fighters were told that they were free to have sex with or rape non-Muslim captive women.
+Haleh Esfandiari from the Woodrow Wilson International Center for Scholars has highlighted the abuse of local women by IS militants after they have captured an area.
 "They usually take the older women to a makeshift slave market and try to sell them.
 The younger girls ... are raped or married off to fighters", she said, adding, "It's based on temporary marriages, and once these fighters have had sex with these young girls, they just pass them on to other fighters."
 The three winners of a June 2015 Quran-memorization contest in Mosul were given sex slaves as prizes.

 The capture of Iraqi cities by the group in June 2014 was accompanied by an upsurge in crimes against women, including kidnap and rape.
 According to Martin Williams in The Citizen, some hard-line Salafists apparently regard extramarital sex with multiple partners as a legitimate form of holy war and it is "difficult to reconcile this with a religion where some adherents insist that women must be covered from head to toe, with only a narrow slit for the eyes".

 As of August 2015, the trade in sex slaves appeared to remain restricted to Yazidi women and girls.
 It has reportedly become a recruiting technique to attract men from conservative Muslim societies, where dating and casual sex are not allowed.
 Nazand Begikhani said of the Yazidi victims, "These women have been treated like cattle ...
 They have been subjected to physical and sexual violence, including systematic rape and sex slavery.
 They've been exposed in markets in Mosul and in Raqqa, Syria, carrying price tags."
-According to UN Reports the price list for IS sex slaves range from 40 to 160 US dollars.
+According to UN Reports, the price list for IS sex slaves ranged from 40 to 160 US dollars.
 The younger the slave the more expensive.
-Girls and boys between the age 1–9 are referred to as the most expensive, with the cheapest being women between 40 and 50 years old.
-According to another source the price of a slave equals the price of an AK-47.
+Girls and boys between the age 1–9 were referred to as the most expensive, with the cheapest being women between 40 and 50 years old.
+According to another source, the price of a slave equals the price of an AK-47.